PCain02/all_hands_group2_doublingtool/README.md

 ##### `generate.py`

-This file contains multiple functions that aid in random list generation. `generate_random_number` generates a single integer between 0 and a given maximum using the `random` module. `generate_random_str` works in a similar way except it will return a random `str` letter from the alphabet using the `random` module as a way to select the letter from a list of letters.

-`generate_random_container_int` creates the random list with a given size utilizing the `generate_random_number` function to fill the list with as many integers as there are in the size. `generate_random_container_str` works the same except it replaces the random integers with random letters.
+This file contains multiple functions that aid in random list generation. `generate_random_number` generates a single integer between 0 and a given maximum using the `random` module. `generate_random_container_int` creates the random list with a given size utilizing the `generate_random_number` function to fill the list with as many integers as there are in the size.

 ##### `benchmark.py`